The Flexitarian Diet is a style of eating that encourages eating mostly plant-based foods while allowing meat and other animal products in moderation.

-This article provides an overview of the Flexitarian Diet, its benefits, foods to eat and a one-week meal plan.
+This article provides an overview of the Flexitarian Diet, its benefits, foods to eat, and a 1-week meal plan.

 The Flexitarian Diet was created by dietitian Dawn Jackson Blatner to help people reap the benefits of vegetarian eating while still enjoying animal products in moderation.

 That’s why the name of this diet is a combination of the words “flexible” and “vegetarian.”